Civil Engineering (CIVE)

 Introduction to water resources engineering design and planning, surface hydrology, groundwater hydraulics, reservoirs and other control structures.
 Introduction to field measurement and computational methods in water resources.

-Introduction to the principles of highway engineering and traffic operations and control.
+Introduction to the principles of transportation engineering including operator, user and vehicle characteristics, transportation facility design, traffic operations and control, and transportation planning.

 CIVE 371 MATERIALS OF CONSTRUCTION (3 credits)